 Compilation3 can use AssemblySymbols C1 and B1.

-Compilation4 can use AssemblySymbols A1 and B1, but not C1 because in C1 likely contains some error symbols, which shouldn’t be error symbols in context of Compilation4.
-AssemblySymbol C4 is created for C.DLL.
+Compilation4 can use AssemblySymbols A1, but not C1 or B1 because both C1 and B1 likely contain some error symbols, which shouldn’t be error symbols in context of Compilation4.
+AssemblySymbols C4 and B4 are created for C.DLL and B.DLL respectively.

-Compilation5 can use AssemblySymbols A1 and B1, but not C1 or C4 because they don’t expose all “illegal” types as error symbols.
-C1, doesn’t mark generics closed over types from A.DLL as bad.
-AssemblySymbol C5 is created for C.DLL.
+Compilation5 can use AssemblySymbols B1, but not A1, C1 or C4 because they don’t expose all “illegal” types as error symbols.
+C1 and A1 don’t mark generics closed over types from A.DLL as bad.
+AssemblySymbols A5 and C5 are created for A.DLL and C.DLL.

-Compilation6 can use A1, B1 and C1.
+Compilation6 can use A1, B1, but not C1, C4 or C5 (this is the first time C.DLL is linked).
+AssemblySymbol C6 is created for C.DLL.

 Compilation7 can use A1 and C4.
 It cannot use C5 because A.DLL is /r-ed.
 It cannot use C1 because it will likely cause misleading error about “illegal” generic instantiations closed over types from B.DLL.